alexander-kastil/az-204/demos/08-apim/demo-03/readme.md

 ## Demo

-- Create an in-portal http-trigger `execPayment` function on `foodpayments-staging` and add it to apim:
+- Create an in-portal http-trigger `execPayment` function on `foodpayments-dev` and add it to apim:

     ```typescript
     module.exports = async function (context, req) {